Types Of Acne Scars

 There are many different types of acne scars.
 Among the most common are:

-- Rolling scars: These marks form rolling depressions across the skin that sometimes resemble waves.
-A kind of pitted acne scar, rolling scars become more apparent with age as collagen diminishes and the skin loses its elasticity and fullness.
+These marks form rolling depressions across the skin that sometimes resemble waves.
+A kind of pitted acne scar, rolling scars become more apparent with age, as collagen diminishes and the skin loses its elasticity and fullness.

-- Keloid scars: These marks are raised acne scars that are firm and often appear rubbery.
-They are less common than depressed scars, but may result from severe acne, genetics, or secondary infection.
+Raised acne scars that are firm and often appear rubbery.
+Less common and, resulting from severe acne, genetics, or secondary infection.